 The second line of defense should be fire extinguishers, which should be present on each floor.
 Each employee needs to know where the closest extinguisher is at all times.
 The best are multipurpose extinguishers that are capable of putting out small fires on their own without messing up the electronics.
 Extinguishers should be regularly serviced and checked.
 The last thing you want in an emergency is a faulty tool that is supposed to save your life.
 Next to every extinguisher box could be a fire emergency kit with some water, a flashlight, and a couple of masks to battle smoke inhalation, as well as a first aid kit.
 On each floor, an evacuation plan for that specific floor should be printed out and attached to the wall.

 All of the above is hardly worth it if the people themselves do not know how to behave in such a situation.
 This is countered with yearly fire hazard and safety training that each employee has to pass if they are to remain employed.
 Fire training consists of education on all things related to a possible emergency including where everything is, how one should behave, and what one should do.
+According to Helene Melby Brodersen – Head of PR, Brand & Communication at Eco Online, “Online safety training are now easily available and accessible for your employees to complete.”
 An escape plan is to be revised during each session and group tours of the premises are to be taken so that the training officer can point out the right emergency exits, fire alarms, extinguishers, and escape plan maps.
 A fire drill is the best thing you can do to prevent chaos and panic if the real thing ever happens.
 An office safety officer should be appointed as someone who will regularly check for faulty wiring and inspect the emergency and first aid kits.
 They are the ones to call 911 if a fire ever breaks out.
-You can always consult sites like fastfirewatchguards.com where you can get even more details about training and safety tips.

 4. Space for Appliances